PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter2.md

 ### Example Section

-Here’s an example of how a normative references section might look in a technical document:
+Here's an example of how a normative references section might look in a technical document:

 **Normative References**: